hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

  }
 ~~~

-The use of the general request/response message
+The use of the general request/response message exchange leads to an
-exchange leads to an extra roundtrip to convey the nonce from the CA/
+extra roundtrip to convey the nonce from the CA/RA to the end entity
-RA to the end entity (and ultimately to the Attester inside the end
+(and ultimately to the Attester inside the end entity).
-entity).

 The end entity MUST construct a AttestationNonceRequest request message to
 trigger the RA/CA to transmit a nonce in the response.